 Option Description Device Role Select PRIMARY_HUB to create a profile for primary hubs.
 Select SECONDARY_HUB to create a profile for secondary hubs.
-VPN Mode with Edge Select one of the following options to connect the hub device with edge devices: Select SITE_TO_SITE to create full-mesh overlay links between the hub device and its edge devices in the same region.
-Select DIAL_UP to create one-to-one overlay links between the hub device and its edge devices.
+VPN Mode with Edge Select one of the following options to connect the hub device with edge devices: Select DIAL_UP to create one-to-one overlay links between the hub device and its edge devices.
 When you select DIAL_UP, you can enable ADVPN on the Network tab in the WAN settings.
+Select DIAL_UP_FULL_MESH to create full-mesh overlay links on WAN ports between hub devices and edge devices in the same region.
+Select SITE_TO_SITE to create full-mesh overlay links between the hub device and its edge devices in the same region.

-VDOM Mode Toggle on to create a profile for a FortiGate VDOM.
+Option Description VDOM Mode Toggle on to create a profile for a FortiGate VDOM.
 Toggle off to disable this feature.
 Max Edge Count Available when VPN Mode with Edge is set to DIAL_UP.
 Specify the maximum number of edge devices allowed to connect with the hub device.

-Option Description Port Number Specify the number of ports on the FortiGate.
+Port Number Specify the number of ports on the FortiGate.
 The number of ports in the FGT VM should be the same number as defined here.
 Otherwise conflict will occur.